M-arcus/cloudron-docs/docs/documentation/backups.md

 * Most Cloud storage API require the content length to be known in advance before uploading data.
 This means that the tar.gz has to be buffered completely in disk (doubling the disk space requirement).
-  Cloudron does upload the big tgz backups in chunks.
+  Cloudron does upload big tgz backups in chunks.
 However, chunked (multi-part) uploads cannot be parallelized and also take up as much RAM as the chunk size.

 * `tgz` backup uploads are not incremental.
 This means that if an app generated 10GB of data, Cloudron